GOP Files Complaint Against Steve Bullock for Ethics Violations

 “Time and time again, we have watched Gov. Bullock preach political morality while playing fast-and-loose with the rules backstage, hoping no one will notice,” said the spokesperson.
 “Gov. Bullock really does believe he’s untouchable, but unfortunately for him, no one is above the law.”

-“It’s not only disappointing that Governor Bullock is abusing taxpayer dollars, it’s appalling that he’s putting members of our military at risk to serve his own selfish political gain,” Julia Doyle, a spokesperson for Daines’s campaign, told Breitbart News.
+“It’s not only disappointing that Gov. Bullock is abusing taxpayer dollars, it’s appalling that he’s putting members of our military at risk to serve his own selfish political gain,” Julia Doyle, a spokesperson for Daines’s campaign, told Breitbart News.

 Sean Moran is a congressional reporter for Breitbart News.
 Follow him on Twitter @SeanMoran3.